Looking for information about the SBA Paycheck Protection Program (PPP)? Please visit our PPP CARES Act FAQs

 What You Need To Know

-Important Update: On Friday, May 14, the Small Business Administration (SBA) published new guidance on Loan Forgiveness for the Paycheck Protection Program (PPP).
+Important Update: The Small Business Administration (SBA) published guidance on Loan Forgiveness for the Paycheck Protection Program (PPP).

-According to published SBA guidance, Loan Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
+Additionally, the SBA continues to guide that Loan Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.
 The loan forgiveness form and instructions include several measures to reduce compliance burdens and simplify the process for borrowers, including:

 - Options for borrowers to calculate payroll costs using an “alternative payroll covered period” that aligns with borrowers’ regular payroll cycles.